Subhayu004/taskflow/README.md

 # ✅ TaskFlow — Modern To-Do List Web App

-**TaskFlow** is a modern and responsive to-do list web application designed to help you manage tasks efficiently.
-It combines a lightweight Python Flask backend with a clean and interactive HTML/CSS/JavaScript frontend.
+**TaskFlow** is a modern and responsive to-do list web application built to help users manage daily tasks efficiently.
+It combines a lightweight Python Flask backend with a polished, interactive frontend using HTML, CSS, and JavaScript.

 🌐 **Live Demo**: [taskflow-mf12.onrender.com](https://taskflow-mf12.onrender.com/)